ngcolombia/medellin/CHECKLISTS.md

     - 😬 Code should not exceed 20 lines
     - 😇 Content should be kept neutral, non-violent, non-sexual, etc.
     - 😉 Talks should keep a balance between presenting information and diving deep into it, the former allows keeping the audience interested and the second challenges them to read further.
-    - Complex or specific scenarios should be discussed offline.
+    - 😊 Complex or specific scenarios should be discussed offline.

 ## During the event

-- **🔑 Project Wifi credentials:** Before the event starts, project a slide with the wifi network and password such as **[this one](http://slides.com/jdjuan/angular-medellin#/)**.
+- **🔑 Project wifi credentials:** Before the event starts, project a slide with the wifi network and password such as **[this one](http://slides.com/jdjuan/angular-medellin#/)**.
 - **⭐ Credit the people that have contributed:** Name publicly and thank those that opened issues, PRs or commented.
 - **🍪 Have someone receive and place the snacks:** Make sure someone is in charge of getting the snacks on time.
 - **😇 Talk to the audience often:** Make sure you ask your people if they are feeling ok, if temperature is ok, if they are understanding the contents (it's ok to interrupt the speaker), if there's in anything they want.
 - **🙋 Asign responsibilities to people in the audience:** Giving tasks to people in the audience will make them feel valuable and involved.
 All the tasks should be credited:
-    - **📷 Three people:** Take pictures and send them to the organizers to publish them in the meetup page.
+    - **📷 Take Pictures:** Take pictures and send them to the organizers to publish them in the meetup page.
     - **👀 👂 Someone in the back:** Tell the organizer when the slides are not readable or the microphone amplification is not enough.
-    - **💬 Two people:** Take notes of the questions asked by the audience (that remained unanswered) to resolve them the next time.
+    - **💬 Take Notes:** Take notes of the questions asked by the audience (that remained unanswered) to resolve them the next time.
     - More to be defined
-- **🕺 Make sure you give swag(if you have):** Not in all cases you will have swag, but if you do, don't forget to give it away, by either asking questions or with a raffle.
+- **🕺 Make sure you give swag (if you have):** Not in all cases you will have swag, but if you do, don't forget to give it away, by either asking questions or with a raffle.
 - **🤳 Take photos:** Photos are a great way to attract new members to participate, so make sure you take enough photos during the event.
 - **🎥 Make a short video:** Make a video when you ask your audience if they are having a good time, those moments are memorable.
 - **🎉 Afterparty:** A community is not made of meetups only, so pick a place and a time, and let everybody know that you will be there in case they want to hang out and drink a beer.

 ## After the event

-- **✉ Send closing email:** Thank everybody for attending, share some numbers (such as success rate), share a picture, and let them know what's the next step.
+- **✉ Send a closing email:** Thank everybody for attending, share some numbers (such as success rate), share a picture, and let them know what's the next step.
 - **📲 Comment on meetup.com:** Some people don't get meetup.com emails so make sure you also post the email as a comment in the event.
 - **📱 Share on social media:** Share photos and results in social media to attract newcomers.
 - **📇 Make a retrospective:** List the things that went well, and those that went bad and make sure you fix them before next time.